-(7) Concentrations of Credit Risk:
+(6) Concentrations of Credit Risk:

 - (a) Cash and cash equivalents-Cash held in the agency account of the University is federally insured up to FDIC limits.
-Any cash held in the agency fund in excess of FDIC limits is secured by collateral, which is pledged to the State of Florida Public Deposits Trust Fund. - (b) Accounts receivable-The Program has no policy requiring collateral or other security to support its accounts receivable.
-Accounts receivable consist of the following at June 30, 2020:
+Any cash held in the agency fund in excess of FDIC limits is secured by collateral, which is pledged to the State of Florida Public Deposits Trust Fund.
+There was no cash held by the Program at June 30, 2021. - (b) Accounts receivable-The Program has no policy requiring collateral or other security to support its accounts receivable.
+Accounts receivable consist of the following at June 30, 2021: